veekaybee/viberary/src/api/templates/readme.md

 It then returns the closest elements, ranked by cosine similarity.
 In our case, it returns the document whose 768-dimension vector most closely matches the 768-dimension vector generated by our model at query time.

 The final piece of this is filtering and ranking.
 We sort by cosine similarity descending, but then also by the number of reviews - we want to return not only books that are relevant to the query, but books that are high-quality, where number of reviews is (questionably) a proxy for the fact that people have read them.
-If we wanted to experiment with this, we could return by cosine similarity and then by nubmer of stars, etc. There are nermous ways to fine-tune.
+If we wanted to experiment with this, we could return by cosine similarity and then by nubmer of stars, etc. There are numerous ways to fine-tune.

 # Getting the UI Right